kubernetes-sigs/scheduler-plugins/kep/219-pod-allocatable-ip-scheduling/README.md

 ## Motivation
 [kube-controller-manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/) provides the `--allocate-node-cidrs` options to mark Pod CIDR in each node's `.spec.PodCIDR` field.
 When a node has already allocated all the Pod IPs from `.spec.PodCIDR`, a scheduling Pod will ignore this node in scheduling cycle.
-It avoids the situation that pods are binding to insufficient Pod IP nodes, which is useful when a Pod cannot be scheduled due to the limited Pod IP allocation constraint in one node.
+It avoids the situation that pods are bound to nodes without insufficient Pod IPs, which is useful when a Pod cannot be scheduled due to the limited Pod IP allocation constraint in one node.
 This constraint is likely to result in Pods stucking in `ContainerCreating` phase.

 ### Goals